SarinSwift/Tweet-Generator/README.md

 ***Append item:*** *Inserting a node at the end of a linked list.*
 Changing the pointer of the current last node of the linkedlist to the new node
 Reassign the tail pointer to the new node
+Runtime: O(1)

 ***Prepend item:*** *Inserting a node at the beginning of a linked list.*
 Setting the new node's next to the current head of the linkedlist
 Reassign the head pointer to the new node
+Runtime: O(1)

 ***Delete item:*** *Deleting a node from a linked list.*
 Loop through the linked list until we find the node we want to delete
 Locate the prev node of the node which is to be deleted
 Point the next pointer of the prev to the next node of the node to be deleted
+Runtime: O(n) where n is the number of elements because we'll have to find the element first.

 ***Length of linkedlist:*** *Calculates the length of a linked list.*
 Has a stored property (return self.length_item) where we increment each time we create a node, and decrement each time we delete a node!
 Runtime: O(1)

 ***Find quality:*** *Find an item using a matching function.*
 Loop through the linkedlist and checks if an item satisfies a given quality
+Runtime: O(n) where n is the number of elements because we'll have to find the element first.

 # Tweet-Generator: Text Processing & Probability